Transfer of Credit Policy

 other regions of the United States.

-- General education coursework completed at the University of Minnesota or other institutions outside the Minnesota State Colleges and Universities system will be considered for transfer as:
+- University of Minnesota or other institutions outside the Minnesota State Colleges and Universities system will transfer as:

 - Equivalent to a Century general education course and MnTC Goal Area